abreufreire/sparkify-postgres/README.md

 ### How to run
-Clone this project, and to up and running it **locally** you can use Docker, because in its repository/hub there is an image with Postgres installed and the Sparkify raw data to be explored (image ref: **postgres-student-image**, thanks to user *onekenken*).
+Clone this project, and to up and running it **locally** you can use Docker, because in its repository/hub there is an image with Postgres installed, database authentication, and the Sparkify raw data to be manipulated (image ref: **postgres-student-image**, thanks to user *onekenken*).
 For the sake of this project the data and metadata under munging is part of the Million Song Dataset<sup>1</sup>.